randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 ## Next Steps

-1. Implement ConnectionService to pass the failing tests (Green phase)
+1. Refactor ConnectionService for optimization and improved maintainability (Refactor phase)
-2. Refactor ConnectionService as needed (Refactor phase)
+2. Design connection UI components with failing tests (Red phase)
-3. Design connection UI components with failing tests
+3. Implement connection UI components to pass tests (Green phase)
-4. Implement connection UI components to pass tests
+4. Refactor connection UI components (Refactor phase)
 5. Integrate connection management with game app

-## Current Focus: ConnectionService Implementation
+## Current Focus: Connection UI Components Development

-We've created the test structure and interface for our ConnectionService, following our TDD approach.
-The tests are currently in the "Red" phase (failing), as expected.
-Our next immediate steps are:
+We've successfully completed the ConnectionService implementation, and all tests are now passing.
+This marks the completion of the "Green" phase for this component.
+Our next focus will be:

-1. Implement the ConnectionService methods one by one:
+1. Review the ConnectionService implementation for potential refactoring opportunities
-   - `generateConnectionLink()` - For creating shareable links
+2. Begin designing the connection UI components:
-   - `getConnections()` - For retrieving all connections
+   - Connection creation UI for generating shareable links
-   - `getConnectionById()` - For finding specific connections
+   - Connection list UI for displaying all connections
-   - `getConnectionsByStatus()` - For filtering connections by status
+   - Connection detail UI for showing connection status and actions
-   - `acceptConnection()` - For accepting incoming connections
+   - Connection request handling UI for accepting/rejecting requests

-   - `registerIncomingConnection()` - For handling connection requests
+After design, we'll follow our TDD approach:
-   - `deleteConnection()` - For removing connections
+1. Create failing tests for each UI component

-2. After implementing each method, run the tests to ensure they pass
+2. Implement the components to pass the tests
-3. Once all tests pass, review for potential refactoring opportunities
+3. Refactor for optimization and code quality

-This ConnectionService will form the foundation for our social features, enabling players to connect with friends and play the Prisoner's Dilemma game together.
+These components will provide the user interface for the connection mechanism, allowing players to connect with friends and initiate games.

 ## Technology Choices